aerleon/aerleon/docs/getting_started.md

 # Getting Started with Aerleon

 The following sections will take you through a guided tour of Aerleon.
-We will cover general concepts such as Policy files, Network and Service definitions and putting them together to output firewall configurations.
+We will cover general concepts such as policy files, network and service definitions, and put them together to output firewall configurations.

 ## Setup
 !!! info